UCCSCS3300/hw-rails-intro/docs/part_2.md

 ## Part 2: Filter the list of movies by rating (15 points)

+Reminder: Every time you make a semi-significant change, push your code to github IF AND ONLY IF it is working.
+Go to your homework folder, run `git status`, confirm that changed files are staged for commit. `git commit -m "SOME MEANINGFUL MESSAGE"` `git push origin master` PUSH OFTEN!!

 Enhance RottenPotatoes as follows.
 At the top of the All Movies listing, add some checkboxes that allow the user to filter the list to show only movies with certain MPAA ratings:

 ![](https://github.com/saasbook/hw-rails-intro/blob/master/filter-screenshot.png)